 pA (t) is the instantaneous A-weighted sound pressure of the sound signal

-p0 (t) is the reference sound pressure of 20 μPa.
+p0 is the reference sound pressure of 20 μPa.

-3.2.12 equivalent continuous average sound level normalized: A continuous SPL in dBA which is considered to pose the same risk as a certain time-varying SPL pattern measured using a 3 dB exchange rate and normalized to an n-hour exposure period.
-For example the value for n could be 8, in which case this may also be referred to as an LA8hn or LEX8h", or n=40, LEX40h.
+3.2.12 equivalent continuous average sound level normalized: A continuous SPL in dBA which is considered to pose the same risk as a certain time-varying SPL pattern measured using a 3-dB exchange rate and normalized to an n-hour exposure period.
+For example, the value for n could be 8, in which case this may also be referred to as an LA8hn or LEX8h", or n=40, LEX40h.

 3.2.13 excess risk: The risk of sound induced hearing loss (SIHL) associated with a specific amount of exposure.